StreamSafely logo

 Mobdro

-Mobdro is one of many internet apps seeking to take advantage of free streaming content, while looking the other way when it comes to legality.
-While Mobdro itself is not illegal—It enables users to crawl for free streams on the internet and then capture and categorize them for later viewing—any time a user watches copyrighted content they haven’t paid to access via the app, that action is illegal.
-For now, Mobdro seems to be operating in a legal gray area—especially since their disclaimer specifically aims to place all responsibility for content on the user.
+Mobdro is one of many internet apps seeking to take advantage of free streaming content while looking the other way when it comes to legality.
+While Mobdro itself is not illegal — it enables users to crawl for free streams on the internet and then capture and categorize them for later viewing — any time a user watches copyrighted content they haven’t paid to access via the app, that action is illegal.
+For now, Mobdro seems to be operating in a legal gray area — especially since their disclaimer specifically aims to place all responsibility for content on the user.
 For users who access copyrighted material on their streaming devices, however, the gray area is much more black and white, i.e. clearly illegal.
 The site has even been pursued criminally.

 Moviesjoy